bh90210/models/README.md

 }

 ```
-There are four Free methods to use, `Preset` to set preset on the fly, `Note` to fire a note, `CC` to send a single control change message && `PC` for program changes.
+There are four Free methods to use, `Preset` to set preset on the fly, `Note` to fire a note on/off for given duration, `CC` to send a single control change message && `PC` for program changes.

 ### Sequencer

 _For an in-depth tutorial on how to use the sequencer [read this]() Hackernoon post._

 The sequencer is implemented to mirror the original machine's functionality as close as reasonable/possible.
-You can expect the `Play` method to play given loop indefinitely, like the original, `Change` to change you to a new pattern, `Chain` to allow for multiple patterns to be chain together in serries etc.
+You can expect the `Play` method to play given loop indefinitely, `Change` to change you to a new pattern, `Chain` to allow for multiple patterns to be chained together in serries etc.

 Here is a single 16-bar example utilizing all six tracks:
 ```go